bespoyasov/refactor-like-a-superhero/manuscript-en/06-names.md

 };
 ```

 These types describe different data states (essentially different entities) with different names.
-But also, they disallow using the “wrong” type where it doesn't fit.
+But also disallow using the “wrong” type where it doesn't fit.
 For example, we can forbid attempts to send unprepared orders:

 ```ts
 function sendOrder(order: ProcessedOrder) {